 |On-the-go apps for watching||Yes||Yes||Yes|

-However, where Fetch TV wins out against Apple TV is through its set top box and PVR attributes.
+Where Fetch wins out against Apple TV is through its set top box and PVR attributes.
 Apple TV does not have these functions, and you can’t watch live TV through it.
 However, Apple TV is a fair bit cheaper, though you’ll still have to pay for your preferred streaming services.

-- If you want pay TV packages but have a limited data allowance – choose Foxtel
+- If you want all-out entertainment and pay TV packages but have a limited data allowance – choose Foxtel

 - If you want a cost-effective solution for streaming and a large entertainment library – choose Apple TV